History

 Architecture

 The church from the thirteenth century consisted of a rectangular nave and a rectangular, but much smaller and narrower chancel, also on a rectangular plan.
-The great church tower rises very unusually, because from the north side at the crossing of the nave and chancel.
-In the lower part, it has an arcaded wall, probably the only remnant of a church from the 12th century or monastic buildings.
-The tower has three floors, narrow ogival windows and a parapet on protruding corbels, topped with a battlement from the north and south.
-It could have defensive functions, but one can not exclude symbolic meaning or the desire to suspend heavy and large bells, which, with poor quality of mortar, forced construction of a stronger tower.
+The great church tower was built very unusually, because from the north side at the crossing of the nave and chancel.
+In the lower part an arcaded wall was made, probably the only remnant of a church from the 12th century or monastic buildings.
 Probably in the fourteenth century, a porch was added to the north side of the church.

 Current state